jorendorff/game-playing/talk.md

 This `Pennies` object is the game object for the game of pennies, so each `Pennies` object is a snapshot of a game in progress.

-The number of pennies remaining is `this.remaining`, and here are our three methods implementing the rules of Pennies:
+The number of pennies currently on the table is `this.pennies`, and here are our three methods implementing the rules of Pennies:

 *   `.moves()` returns the array `[1, 2, 3]`,